-The island of Oahu was the first Hawaiin island we explored and it did not disappoint.
+The island of Oahu was the first Hawaiian island we explored and it definitely did not disappoint.
 There are endless things to do in Oahu it’s the perfect Hawaiian island for your first visit.
 It’s filled with beautiful white sand beaches, lush botanical gardens, and a culture like no other.
-That’s why I’ve created the Top Photography Spots in Oahu for you to check out the top places to visit in Oahu, Hawaii” to help make your trip planning go more smoothly.
+Below I’m sharing the “Best Photo Spots and Things to Do in Oahu, Hawaii” to help make your trip planning go more smoothly.

-The most aesthetically pleasing smoothie bowl joint on the island.
-Not only is this yellow shack Insta-famous their food is REAL good and super healthy.
-A must stop when on the North Shore of Oahu.
+Next, the most aesthetically pleasing smoothie bowl joint on the island.
+Not only is this yellow shack Insta-famous their food is delicious, fresh, and super healthy.
+A must-visit when on the North Shore of Oahu.
 We loved the wild chickens running around, they were the cutest.

 Waimea Falls Park is the best way to experience this valley.
-It costs $18 to enter and there is a short one-mile hike to Waimea Falls in which you’re able to swim and cool off while chilling near a waterfall.
-If you want to swim, you have to put a life vest on.
-Be sure to bring your goggles!
+It costs $18 to enter and there is a short one-mile hike to Waimea Falls in which you’re able to swim and cool off near Waimea Falls (pictured above).
+In order to swim it’s required you wear a life vest.
+Lastly, be sure to bring your goggles!

 A little slice of Japan in the middle of Oahu.
 This Buddhist temple was dedicated in 1968 to commemorate the 100 year anniversary of the first Japanese immigrants to Hawaii.
 It’s located near the Hoomaluhia Botanical Garden so you can easily do these both in one trip.
 It costs $5 to enter and you can take as many pictures as you’d like!

 Better known as Turtle Beach, it’s home to the most beautiful beach I’ve ever laid eyes on.
-Not only that but you get to swim with the cutie sea-turtles.
+Not only that but you get to swim with all the cutie sea turtles.
 The water here is so clear and calm it’s the perfect beach for snorkeling.
 An experience I will never forget!

 Turtle Bay Resort